-Today’s workforces blend office days with remote hours, giving employees freedom but also raising questions about hybrid and remote work security.
+Today’s workforces blend office days with work-from-home hours, giving employees freedom but also raising questions about modern work security.
 When your team logs in from home networks, coffee shops, or shared spaces, keeping data safe without slowing everyone down can feel like a puzzle.
-That’s where hybrid workforce solutions built on Secure Access Service Edge, SASE, come in.
+That’s where modern workforce solutions built on Secure Access Service Edge, SASE, come in.
 By leveraging the right components of SASE, you can verify each user, protect applications, and apply the same security rules everywhere.

-In this blog, we will explore the common challenges of hybrid workforce security, the benefits of using SASE, and how to implement SASE successfully for hybrid and remote workforces.
+In this blog, we will explore the common challenges of modern workforce security, the benefits of using SASE, and how to implement SASE successfully for modern workforces.

 Varied devices and networks: Employees use laptops, tablets, and phones on home Wi-Fi, public hotspots, or office LANs, making it challenging to consistently maintain remote work security.